Home

 Afterward, Mary moved directly into the residence of her sister Jennie Ehrlich, at 1908 South Sixth Street in Ironton.

-She passed away in September 1929, at the age of 82.
+Mary passed away just a week shy of her 82nd birthday on Sept.
+1, 1929.
 Pall bearers at her funeral were Will Mittendorf, Fred A. Ross, Brook Capper, George W. Fritz, Joseph Raine and Andew Karreman.